spatialthoughts/qgis-tutorials/source/docs/3/multi_criteria_overlay.rst

   .. image:: /static/3/multi_criteria_overlay/images/4.png
     :align: center

 5. Once the processing finishes, you will see a new layer :guilabel:`raster_roads` loaded in the :guilabel:`Layers` panel.
 The default styling will show pixels with roads as white and others as black.
 We want to convert other 4 vector layers to rasters as well.
 Rather than running the rasterize algorithm one-by-one, we can use the built-in batch-processing functionality to convert them all at once.
-See :doc:`batch-processing` tutorial to learn more about batch processing.
+See :doc:`batch_processing` tutorial to learn more about batch processing.
 Right-click the ``Rasterize (vector to raster)`` algorithm and select :guilabel:`Execute as Batch Process`.

   .. image:: /static/3/multi_criteria_overlay/images/5.png
     :align: center